christopherobin/mage/docs/walkthrough/Modules.md

 			return callback(error);
 		}

-		//If no error, call state.respond to pass data to the client
+		// If no error, call state.respond to pass data to the client state.respond(data);

-		state.respond(data);
 		callback();
 	});